HamiYasir/Discipl/README.md

 - Learning how a event management system works
 - Managing roles with Firebase Authentication
 - Integrating Razorpay payment gateway to accept payments.
+- How to use Nodemailer for sending mail through website.

 ## FRAMEWORKS AND OTHER RESOURCES USED IN THIS PROJECT: